codess-aus/DP-100/deploy.md

 You should use init() for any costly or common preparation for later inference.
 You should use run(mini_batch) to write code that would evaluate and append the outputs of the evaluation.

+* You should perform training tasks only on an Azure Machine Learning compute cluster.
+* Azure Machine Learning compute clusters are scalable machine learning platforms consisting of one or more CPU or GPU nodes.
+* Compute clusters can scale from zero to hundreds of nodes, depending on workload.
+* Compute clusters support the use of low-priority virtual machines (VMS), which do not have guaranteed availability.
+* Using low-priority VMS can help reduce machine learning costs.
+* Azure Machine Learning compute clusters can be used for training pipelines, but not for pipeline deployment because this functionality is not supported.

+* You should perform training tasks only on an Azure Machine Learning compute instance.
+* A compute instance is a single Azure-homed virtual machine (VM).
+* Azure Machine Learning compute instances are highly scalable cloud compute resources, which support multiple CPUs and large amounts of RAM based on the VM size you select at deployment.
+* Unlike a compute cluster, a compute instance cannot scale down to zero, meaning that usage charges accrue unless you power off the VM.
+* Azure Machine Learning compute instances can be used for training pipelines, but not for pipeline deployment because this functionality is not supported.

+* You should perform deployment only on AKS.
+* AKS clusters are designed for heavy, real-time production workloads.
+* One of the primary benefits of deploying to AKS is its support for autoscaling.
+This means that as workload increases or decreases, an AKS cluster can add or terminate cluster nodes.
+* In addition to supporting multiple-node clusters, AKS can be used for experiments that require hardware acceleration via GPU or Field-Programmable Gate Arrays (FPGAs).